 We’ve written about a few of them here (check out our articles on Ficus Audrey and Ficus Benjamina), but we wanted to show you a few other options for gorgeous indoor fig trees.
-They vary a bit appearance, but care requirements are pretty similar.
+They vary a bit in appearance, but care requirements are pretty similar.
 They can look gorgeous when paired with your fiddle leaf fig tree or other houseplants!

 Some fig trees can grow to massive sizes in the wild while others stay relatively small.
-Some produce fruit (like Ficus carica, which produces the figs you can buy in the grocery store), while others don’t or rarely fruit inside.
-Some ficus trees are are better suited to life as a houseplant than others.
+Some produce fruit (like ficus carica, which produces the figs you can buy in the grocery store), while others don’t or rarely fruit inside.
+Some ficus trees are better suited to life as a houseplant than others.

 Let’s look at some fig tree houseplants that are simple to grow inside and tips for caring for each.